-NPR's business news starts with new trouble for B of A.
+NPR's business news starts with an Asian breakthrough for Apple.

 (SOUNDBITE OF MUSIC)

 INSKEEP: Wireless phone carrier China Mobile has signed a deal with Apple to offer iPhones on its network.
 According to The Wall Street Journal, the deal would give Apple access to China Mobile's many subscribers - around 700 million of them.
 That's about seven times more subscribers than Verizon - which is the largest mobile carrier in the United States.

 A payday loan is a costly form of credit operating on the fringes of the economy.
 That's why the target of a new crackdown by federal regulators may surprise you: Instead of a forlorn-looking storefront with a garish neon sign, it's your familiar neighborhood bank.